dalibo/emaj/docs/en/webUsage.rst

 Thanks to the specific table tabs bar three other functions are available.

-The "*Change statistics*" tab offers statistics about changes registered for the table, on a specified time frame, like statistics about tables groups.
+The "*Change statistics*" tab offers statistics about changes registered for the table, on a specified time frame, like statistics about table groups.
 However, they differ in several ways:

 * a single table is processed,
 * but one gets one statistic row per elementary marks interval,
 * the number of executed E-Maj rollbacks is also reported for each marks interval.

-Alike for tables groups, an "eye" icon allows to look at changes details.
+Alike for table groups, an "eye" icon allows to look at changes details.

 .. figure:: images/emajweb_tablestat.png
    :align: center